krawaller/callbag-mock/readme.md

 The third `in` parameter tells you whether the signal was received in the function body or the talkback.

-The mock instance has an `.emit` method for manually triggering `(t,d)`signals:
+The mock instance has an `.emit(t,d)` method for manually triggering signals:

 ```typescript
 (t: 0 | 1 | 2, d: any)
 ```

-Finally there is a `.getReceivedData` method to get all received data so far.
+There is a `.getReceivedData()` method to get all received data so far.

+You can also `.checkConnection()` to see whether or not the callbag has a live connection.

 ## example